byu-imaal/dohjs/README.md

 # Quickstart

-First, be sure to include doh.js in your HTML file.
-You can include it from [jsdelivr](https://www.jsdelivr.com/) or your local installation.
+A simple way to start is to include doh.js in your HTML file.
+You can fetch it from [jsdelivr](https://www.jsdelivr.com/) or your local installation.
-Make sure you put it before your other `<script>` tags.

 ```html
 <!-- from CDN -->